 Valencia – Estadi Ciutat de Valencia

 Over the years, whilst Valencia Club de Futbol has taken the starring role in the city’s footballing productions, Levante Unión Deportiva has had to make do with a place in the chorus line.
-There has been the occasional cameo appearance during its 105-year history, but most of the time Levante has spent its time scratching a living in the lower leagues.
-So few (maybe Los Ches?), would have begrudged Los Granotes occasional moments in the spotlight.
+There has been the occasional cameo appearance during its 115-year history, but most of the time, Levante has scratched a living in the lower leagues.
+So few (maybe Los Ches?), would begrudge Los Granotes occasional moments in the spotlight.

 Founded as Levante Foot-Ball Club on 6 September 1909, the club originally drew support from the tough working-class district of Cabanyal and took its name from the nearby beach.
 We have detailed Levante’s early years and their former homes here.
-This article is going to jump forward to 1968 when the site of Levante’s Camp de Vallejo was sold for housing and work started on a new stadium to the north of the city.
+This article jumps forward to 1968 when the site of Levante’s Camp de Vallejo was sold for housing, and work started on a new stadium on the city’s northern edge.
 Levante moved in with rivals Valencia for the 1968-69 season, but couldn’t escape the grips of the Tercera and was firmly entrenched in the third division when the new stadium opened on 9 September 1969 with a friendly against their cross-city rivals.
-Named the Estadio Antonio Román after the club’s president who brokered the move, the stadium was far from complete on its opening night, with no roof and the corner stands incomplete.
-Work progressed over the next couple of years to complete the bowl and add a strange, cranked cantilevered roof over the west side.
-The stadium was renamed the Nou Estadi del Levante U.D in 1972 and Levante celebrated the completion of the stadium with promotion back to La Segunda.
-With a capacity of around 38,000 and Levante attracting four-figure crowds, the new ground seemed to be an unnecessary extravagance.
+Named the Estadio Antonio Román after the club’s president, who brokered the move, the stadium was far from complete on its opening night, with no roof and the corner stands incomplete.
+Work progressed over the next couple of years to complete the bowl and add a strange, cranked, cantilevered roof over the west side.
+The stadium was renamed the Nou Estadi del Levante U.D. in 197,2 and Levante celebrated the completion of the stadium with promotion back to La Segunda.
+With a capacity of around 38,000 and Levante attracting four-figure crowds, it could be argued that the new ground was an unnecessary extravagance.

 Levante240505

-OK, I accept that this was not one of the stadium’s better looks
+Maybe not one of the stadium’s better looks (1971)

 Extravagance is not a word one would associate with Levante’s on-pitch activity during their first 30 years in the new stadium.
 Designed to build on the club’s Primera exploits of the mid-sixties, Levante spent three decades switching between the second, third and fourth levels, never once coming close to a return to the top flight.
-The best finish coming in 1980-81 when Dutch great Johan Cruyff helped the club to a ninth-place finish in La Segunda.
-The stadium at this juncture was devoid of colour and with the exception of the handful of matches that featured Cruyff, rarely saw crowds in excess of 10,000.
-In 1999, the stadium was renamed the Estadi Ciutat de Valencia in a deal with the local municipality.
-The whole stadium was bedecked in bands of red and blue seats and other facilities such as floodlights and the media centre were upgraded.
-Levante also won Promotion back to the second division in 1999 and the long and painful process of a return to the top tier began.
+The best finish during this period came in 1980-81 when Dutch great Johan Cruyff helped the club to a ninth-place finish in La Segunda.
+The stadium at this juncture was devoid of colour and, except for the handful of matches that featured Cruyff, rarely saw crowds over 10,000.
+The stadium was renamed the Estadi Ciutat de Valencia in 1999 following a deal with the local municipality.
+This saw the stadium bedecked in bands of red and blue seats, and other facilities such as floodlights and the media centre were upgraded.
+Levante also won Promotion back to the second division in 1999, and the process of returning to the top tier began.

 Levante080206c